ManuNeuro/EmmanuelCalvet/_posts/2024-04-01-whiepaper-p3.md

 We decided to use an Artificial Neural Network (ANN) to encode $F$, opting for $F_{ANN}$ over traditional cryptographic functions like $SHA256$.

 Essentially, this was our starting point, and now, there are many more considerations to take into account for the design of $F$, in order to make the encryption process more secure by making it harder to predict or reverse-engineer.
-Essentially we will talk about two key elements, the *confusion*, which tries to hides any relation and *diffusion* and rest assure that we will get to them as we study artificial neural network in more depth.
-In the following, we will define both terms, and our related objectives for the design of the neural network:
+Essentially we will talk about two key elements, the *confusion* and *diffusion* which will be key for the design of the neural network:

 - **Confusion** is property that makes the relationship between the input key and the ciphertext as complex as possible.
 	- In other word **confusion** would be achieved by ensuring that the relationship between the input (e.g., a private key) and the output (e.g., a public key or hash) is highly nonlinear and sensitive to initial conditions, making it difficult to reverse-engineer the input from the output.